-(Max Score 10) The company has received a significant award relating to its efforts across a number of species, or the company has received awards for its efforts on different species.
+The company has received a significant award relating to its efforts across a number of species, or the company has received awards for its efforts on different species.
 10 The company has received a notable award or accreditation for a single category or species.
-5
+5 No evidence of notable awards or accreditations in the last two years.
+0

-- Only awards that (a) explicitly focus on farm animal welfare, (b) are offered by credible animal welfare organisations, consumer associations or industry and farming bodies, and (c) involve a focus on farm animal welfare achievements are considered. - Awards/commendations from business partners (or other organisations where a commercial relationship exists) are not counted for scoring purposes because of concerns that these commercial links may play a role in the assessment process. - Companies are able to score 10 points if they receive multiple awards from a single awarding organisation (e.g. from Compassion in World Farming) provided that these awards relate to different species or production systems. - Awards made prior to 2014 are not counted for scoring purposes (i.e. only awards received in the 2 years prior to the assessment are considered). - To be considered for scoring, awards need to be publicly acknowledged by the company.
+- Only awards that (a) explicitly focus on farm animal welfare, (b) are offered by credible animal welfare organisations, consumer associations or industry and farming bodies, and (c) involve a focus on farm animal welfare achievements are considered. - Awards/commendations from business partners (or other organisations where a commercial relationship exists) are not counted for scoring purposes because of concerns that these commercial links may play a role in the assessment process. - Companies are able to score 10 points if they receive multiple awards from a single awarding organisation (e.g. from Compassion in World Farming) provided that these awards relate to different species or production systems. - Awards made prior to 2014 are not counted for scoring purposes (i.e. only awards received in the 2 years prior to the assessment are considered).

+• To be considered for scoring, awards need to be publicly acknowledged by the company.
 In a number of cases, companies receive farm animal welfare-related awards but do not have any information on these awards on their websites.